Thousands of Americans voluntarily self-quarantine after returning from China

 The voluntary self-quarantine is different from the mandatory federal quarantine imposed on Americans and family members who were evacuated from China's Hubei province or the Diamond Princess cruise ship.

 Rather, it applies to U.S. citizens returning from other parts of China.
-Upon their return, the travelers are screened at the airport for any symptoms of the illness, and, if they have none, allowed to finish their journey home.
+Upon their return, the travelers are screened at the airport for any symptoms of the illness, and if they have none, they are allowed to finish their journeys home.
 Travelers are also asked to provide contact information, which is passed along to local or state health departments for follow-up.

 "We're asking everyone who has been in China in the last 14 days to stay home and monitor themselves for symptoms during that 14-day period," a spokesperson from the Texas Department of State Health Services said in an email.

-It's up to the state and local health departments to decide how to manage their residents under self-quarantine.
+It's up to the state and local health departments to decide how to manage residents under self-quarantine.
 In Westchester County, a representative checks in on the travelers daily, usually through video conferencing.
-They develop a plan to make sure the person doesn't need to go out into the community, and has resources for getting deliveries of food, prescriptions and other basic necessities.
+They develop a plan to make sure the person doesn't need to go out into the community and has resources to get deliveries of food, prescriptions and other basic necessities.

-The health official also asks the person to take his or her temperature, and report any symptoms, both physical and psychological.
-Testing for the virus is not part of the self-quarantine; the Centers for Disease Control and Prevention only tests people if they're showing symptoms.
+The health official also asks the person to take his or her temperature and report any symptoms, both physical and psychological.
+Testing for the virus isn't part of the self-quarantine; the Centers for Disease Control and Prevention tests people only if they're showing symptoms.

 "We're trying to cocoon them in all the resources that they need so that they can spend those 14 days in a safe and supportive environment," she added.

-Despite lockdowns on movement inside China, worldwide restrictions on travel to and from the country, as well as a variety of quarantine measures, the World Health Organization reported Wednesday that the illness has been diagnosed in nearly 1,000 people in 25 other countries.
+Despite lockdowns on movement inside China, worldwide restrictions on travel to and from the country, and a variety of quarantine measures, the World Health Organization reported Wednesday that the illness has been diagnosed in nearly 1,000 people in 25 other countries.

 In the U.S., there are 30 confirmed coronavirus cases.
 Half of those cases are among passengers from the Diamond Princess cruise ship.
-Before being evacuated, the passengers had been quarantined on the ship, a quarantine that experts have now deemed ineffective, in part because sick and healthy individuals were not sufficiently separated.
+Before being evacuated, the passengers had been quarantined on the ship, a quarantine that experts have now deemed ineffective, in part because sick and healthy people weren't sufficiently separated.

 Infectious disease experts say that while quarantines can help slow the spread of a virus, they can't necessarily stop it from spreading entirely.